TinkerTravel/purescript-money/README.md

 # purescript-money

-Types and operations on monetary values.
+Types and operations on monetary amounts.